954alberto/954alberto/README.md

 Here are some ideas to get you started:
 -->
-Welcome to my portfolio!
 I am passionate about coding in Rust, especially for blockchain projects.

 I love creating efficient and secure applications using Rust, focusing on blockchain technology and decentralized solutions.